strangerstudios/paid-memberships-pro/readme.txt

 == Upgrade Notice ==
 = 3.0 =
 The PMPro v3.0 release will make irreversible changes to the structure of your membership site data.
-Please back up your database before upgrading.
+Please back up your database and ensure that all PMPro Add Ons are up to date before upgrading.
 For more information, please visit https://www.paidmembershipspro.com/pmpro-update-3-0/.